 With so many peppers coming from the garden and fermentation on the brain I wanted to try my own fermented chili paste.
 My recipe is very much like sambal in terms of ingredients and consistency, though sambal isn’t usually fermented.
-Korean Gochujang is a fermented chili paste, but it also contains a lot of starches like rice, soybean, and malted barley.
+Korean gochujang is a fermented chili paste, but it includes a large proportion of starches like rice, soybean, and malted barley and is not a straight lacto-fermentation.
 So this preparation isn’t really of a traditional style, but it turned out quite good and I can definitely see it becoming a pantry staple.

 One of the main reasons I think I’ll make this every year: you can process a large quantity of peppers very quickly.
-Simply chop coarsely, pulse a few times in a food processor, toss … Continue reading.
+Simply chop coarsely, pulse a few … Continue reading.

 For most applications the inside of a bell pepper, the pale membrane holding all the seeds, needs to be removed.
 In my experience most home cooks do this by cutting the pepper in half, then scooping out the seeds with their fingers.
 Frankly this is barbarous: it’s a slow, clumsy method that will always leave seeds behind.